hslu-ige-laes/lora-devices-ttn/docs/sensors/dragino-lds02.md

 11. Replace the batteries and close the case

 - Now the device should join the network and you can see the incoming telegrams in the `Live data` section
 - The payload formatter should already be preset.
-If not, you can copy/paste it
+If not, you can copy/paste it from below

 ---
 ## Payload formatter